aliclark/the_wooden_sword/Nothing is a Contradiction.md

 ## Discussion

 This philosophical argument aims to serve as part of a map, but a map is not the territory.
-The Buddha's Eightfold Path and Mindfulness and Descartes's "I think, therefore I am" are better tools for understanding the territory, the experience of existing.
+The Buddha's Eightfold Path and Mindfulness and Descartes's "I think, therefore I am" are better tools for understanding the territory - the experience of existing.

 The argument does not yet ensure that the law of cause and effect is mandatory in an ontological sense.
 If cause and effect were to be the case and not an illusion, there would need to be some restriction on what is existing, so that it is not infinite (infinite causes and infinite effects existing in their own right would make the law a moot point even when if there exist fuller, more properly defined universes).
 Potentially there could be an ontological enforcement of cause and effect owing to a hitherto undiscovered law of ontology, or could be as a result of God.
 This point is academic, as we have no ability to discern the actual nature of causes, which lie in the past.